-A gradient resistivity survey was completed by Rio Tinto in 2011 on the western portion of the Osprey grid with a small overlap with the 3D-IP results at the SW end of the Osprey conductor (Figure 14).
-Rio Tinto initiated the survey after discovering strongly hematite altered, weakly radioactive boulders (up to 7 ppm U) of basal conglomerate within the western Osprey area.
-The angular to subangular boulders were considered to be close to in-situ.
+A gradient resistivity survey on the western portion of the Osprey grid has a small overlap with the 3D-IP results at the SW end of the Osprey conductor (Figure 21).
+The gradient results correlate quite well with the ground EM anomalies outlined within this area.